dsmsuite/dsmsuite.github.io/index.md

 > For detailed information about this study see this [presentation](https://sdm.mit.edu/news/news_articles/webinar_050613/sturtevant_050613.pdf)
 > or this [video](https://www.youtube.com/watch?v=tO4OinbOWaE).

-This study confirms the results from an earlier US Air Force study, which showed that well-structured software is delivered in half the time, at half the cost, with 8x less bugs.
+This study confirms the results from an US Air Force study, which showed that well-structured software is delivered in half the time, at half the cost, with 8x less bugs.

 # Why we fail